-The outdoor unit control energizes outdoor fan any time the compressor is operating.
+The outdoor unit control energizes outdoor fan any time the compressor is operating (except defrost and intermittently during low ambient cooling).
 The outdoor fan remains energized for 15 minutes if a pressure switch or compressor thermal protector should open.
-Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to $100 \degree F$ (37.78°C).
+Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to 100°F (37.78°C).